Baghdad: Center of learning (8th–9th centuries)

 Among the notable features of Baghdad during this period were its exceptional libraries.
 Many of the Abbasid caliphs were patrons of learning and enjoyed collecting both ancient and contemporary literature.
 Although some of the princes of the previous Umayyad dynasty had begun to gather and translate Greek scientific literature, the Abbasids were the first to foster Greek learning on a large scale.
 Many of these libraries were private collections intended only for the use of the owners and their immediate friends, but the libraries of the caliphs and other officials soon took on a public or a semi-public character.

 Four great libraries were established in Baghdad during this period.
 The earliest was that of the famous Al-Ma'mun, who was caliph from 813 to 833.
 Another was established by Sabur ibn Ardashir in 991 or 993 for the literary men and scholars who frequented his academy.
-Unfortunately, this second library was plundered and burned by the Seljuks only seventy years after it was established.
+This second library was plundered and burned by the Seljuks only seventy years after it was established.
 This was a good example of the sort of library built up out of the needs and interests of a literary society.
 The last two were examples of madrasa or theological college libraries.
 The Nezamiyeh was founded by the Persian Nizam al-Mulk, who was vizier of two early Seljuk sultans.
 It continued to operate even after the coming of the Mongols in 1258.
-The Mustansiriyah madrasa, which owned an exceedingly rich library, was founded by Al-Mustansir, the second last Abbasid caliph, who died in 1242.
+The Mustansiriyya Madrasa, which owned an exceedingly rich library, was founded by Al-Mustansir, the second last Abbasid caliph, who died in 1242.
 This would prove to be the last great library built by the caliphs of Baghdad.

 Stagnation and invasions (10th–16th centuries)

 By the 10th century, the city's population was between 1.2 million and 2 million.
 Baghdad's early meteoric growth eventually slowed due to troubles within the Caliphate, including relocations of the capital to Samarra (during 808–819 and 836–892), the loss of the western and easternmost provinces, and periods of political domination by the Iranian Buwayhids (945–1055) and Seljuk Turks (1055–1135).
 The Seljuks were a clan of the Oghuz Turks from Central Asia that converted to the Sunni branch of Islam.
 In 1040, they destroyed the Ghaznavids, taking over their land and in 1055, Tughril Beg, the leader of the Seljuks, took over Baghdad.
 The Seljuks expelled the Buyid dynasty of Shiites that had ruled for some time and took over power and control of Baghdad.
 They ruled as Sultans in the name of the Abbasid caliphs (they saw themselves as being part of the Abbasid regime).
 Tughril Beg saw himself as the protector of the Abbasid Caliphs.

-Sieges and wars in which Baghdad was involved are listed below: